Laura-2309/Pong/README.md

 # Pong
-Game Pong written and developed in Javascript language.
+Game Pong written and developed in Javascript language on p5.collide2d.